 My advice to you is to take your kids’ complaints seriously and start by checking the widest part of the shoe.
 Let’s take a look at the picture below which shows a shoe that is too narrow for a child’s foot.
-Do you notice a small bump in the widest part of the foot?
+Do you notice how there is a small bump in the widest part of the foot?

-They would get a longer shoe and try a shoe size 11!
+They would get a longer shoe and try a shoe size 101/2 or 11!
 However, the child already has sufficient growing room in size 10.
-The size 11 might have taken the pressure away from the small toe, but now the shoes are way too long for your kids’ feet!
+The longer size might take the pressure away from the small toe, but now the shoes are way too long for your kids’ feet.
 The right thing to do is to try the same size shoe in a wider width.

 Which Is The Best Place To Get Your Kids’ Shoes? – Try Them On!

 I always recommend that parents take their kids’ to their local children’s shoe store, where a shoe fitter can properly measure their feet and find shoes that fit properly.
 However, a number of parents don’t have a shoe store in their area that they trust, and they are forced to buy their kids’ shoes online.

-The Best Wide Widths Shoes For Kids – The Secret Revealed!
+The Best Wide Widths Shoes for Kids – The Secret Revealed!

 Below you can find a selection of the best wide widths shoes for children!